mathetos/foogallery-owl-carousel-template/readme.txt

  * **foogallery_owl_lazyload** -- to override the default laszyLoad : true, just return this false instead.
  * **foogallery_owl_startposition** -- this is used in comination with the Deep Linking feature.
 You can choose to change the first slide to whatever you like here.

+**How do you do it, Matt!?
+How do you make such awesome stuff!?**

+Awww shucks!
+I lean on tons of other stronger, smarter, more skilled people than me and work at it every day.
+If you really appreciate this plugin, then please feel free to send me a [tip over here](https://www.mattcromwell.com/products/foogallery-owl-carousel/).

 == Screenshots ==